gh0x0st/Buffer_Overflow/README.md

 Before I went through the PWK course, I went through every BOF article, video and machines I could find to keep everything fresh, but I went a bit overboard.
 To help simplify the process, before I started the PWK course, I wrote myself a detailed guide from beginning to end so that when I get to the course, I would have the foundations solidified by the time I stepped into the course.

 It is my hope that if you're looking to start your journey into OSCP that you will find this helpful.
+In a nutshell, what we want to accomplish is to crash the application, inject our code and instruct it to execute our shellcode.
+Simple right?
+Let’s go!

 ## Steps:
 1. Crash The Application